-Even many people who currently have jobs spent some time during 2011 looking for one.
-If you spent 2011 looking for a job, there’s a good chance you qualify for a number of tax deductions for job seekers.
+Many people who currently have jobs spent time last year looking for one.
+If you were on the job market in 2014, there’s a chance you qualify for a number of tax deductions for job seekers.

 The Internal Revenue Service provides some basic guidelines when it comes to tax deductions for job seekers.
 You should look at these guidelines before you attempt to claim any deductions related to a job search:

 - Tax deductions only apply to looking for a new job in your current profession.
 You cannot use the tax deductions to look for a job in a different profession.
 Further, first-time job seekers cannot use any of the deductions.

 - If you get a job through a placement agency, you may deduct the associated fees.
 However, if you are reimbursed by your employer for the cost of a placement agency, you must report this as regular income.

 - The IRS does not allow deductions after a “substantial break” between your last job and your current job.
 The IRS does not say specifically what constitutes a “substantial break.”